-81, 82 THE CULTURAL BACKGROUND OF THE DEVELOPMENT OF SCIENCE (3-0) History of formation of the scientific method from the earliest beginning until the present time; rise and fall of different scientific concepts and theories; accumulation of information from observation and experiment and the evolution of the experimental method; relation between science, technology and their contemporary cultural and social environment.
+ning until the present time; rise and fall of different scientific concepts and theories; accumulation of information from observation and experiment and the evolution of the experimental method; relation between science, technology and their contemporary cultural and social environment.
 Prerequisite: a one year college course in mathematics, and either physics or chemistry.
 Three hours.
 Dr. Skapski.
-(Not offered in 1961-62.)

-115 ELECTRIGITY AND MAGNETISM (3-2) Fundamental principles of electricity and magnetism with emphasis on electric circuits.
+115 ELECTRICITY AND MAGNETISM (3-2) Fundamental principles of electricity and magnetism with emphasis on electric circuits.
 Resistance and direct current circuits; capacitance and inductance with applications to transient phenomena and alternating current circuits.
-Prerequisite: 151 or 221; Math.
+Prerequisite: 15; Math.
 22 concurrently, or Math.
-21, concurrently with consent of the Department.
+21 concurrently with consent of the Department.
 Four hours.
-Dr. Crowell.
+Dr. Nyborg.

 116 MECHANICS (3-0) Mechanics of a particle, including central forces, formed and coupled vibrations; introductory rigid body motion.
-Prerequisite: 151 or 221; Math.
+Prerequisite: 15; Math.
 22 concurrently.
 Three hours.
-Dr. Walbridge.
+Dr. Nyborg.